CAMBI-tech/BciPy/bcipy/oclm_language_model/README.md

 In addition, demo.py provides a show case for how to call langModel class methods from the language\_model module.
 If there are problems in the process there are different error messages that can be raised: connection error, status code of response, correctness of input.

+The new image is provided via box site